 Picket: A "T" shaped length of aluminum 2' to 3' long pounded or buried in the snow for protection.

 Pitch: A section of climbing between two belay points, no longer than the length of a climbing rope.

 Plan B: The consequences of a fall.
 A good Plan B generally involves being caught by a protected rope.
 A bad Plan B involves probable injury.
-When conditions do not allow for any good Plan B, for example, snow too soft to hold protection, the safe course is to turn around.
+When conditions do not allow for any good Plan B, for example, snow too soft to hold protection, the appropriate course is to turn around.
 Loop routes are inherently more hazardous than ascending and descending the same route because climbers forfeit the opportunity to assess a Plan B for the descent route.
-For example, ascending by a route that can only hold protection before the sun warms it, then descending by another route does not allow the climbers to observe the condition of the descent route before having no choice but to use the route.
+For example, ascending by a route that can only hold protection before the sun warms it, then descending by another route does not allow the climbers to observe the condition of the descent route before having no choice but to take the route.

 Rock!: What climbers in the vicinity yell to protect their team and others when nature or a climber sends a rock down the mountain.
 Often used to alert climbers of any falling object, ice, water bottles, etc.

-Running Belay: A similar technique to a fixed-line traverse except the rope moves with the climbers.
+Running belay: A similar technique to a fixed-line traverse except the rope moves with the climbers.